 Invisalign clear aligners work by first creating a series of clear, almost invisible trays.
 These trays will gently and gradually move your teeth until you see the beautiful end result you want.
 At the end of each two week period, you will switch trays.

 Throughout the process, you will visit Fuller Dental every six weeks to ensure treatment is progressing as planned.
-Once your treatment is complete, you will likely wear a clear retainer to ensure your new smile stays in place.
+Once your treatment is complete, you will likely wear a clear retainer at night to ensure your new smile stays in place.

-The Invisalign treatment consists of a series of clear, snap-on, custom fit, removable mouth trays that apply a controlled amount of force to your teeth, forcing them to shift.
+The Invisalign treatment consists of a series of clear, snap on, custom fit, removable mouth trays that apply a controlled amount of force to your teeth, forcing them to shift.
 The system provides the same beautiful results as traditional braces, but since the trays are made of clear plastic, they are virtually invisible.

 In addition, because Invisalign trays are removable, you can take them out to eat, drink, and brush and floss your teeth.